-Place the dish in the preheated oven and roast for 20-25 minutes until the temperature registers 150 degrees internally on a meat thermometer.
+Place the dish in the preheated 400 degree oven and roast for 20-25 minutes until the temperature registers 150 degrees internally on a meat thermometer.

 Notes on the Ingredients

 Also if you don’t have a pepper grinder you can use regular pepper, but the freshly ground is really so much better.
-It just adds a huge spark of pepperiness.
+It just adds a huge spark of spice.

 Marinated Pork Tenderloin

 - 1 Tsp Rosemary Dried

 - 1/2 Tsp Fennel Dried